LIFEHUBBER

 Why it matters

-Based on the official materials, readers may want to notice the SearchQA, ALFWorld, DocVQA, LiveMathematicianBench, SpreadsheetBench, and OfficeQA configs, train and eval-only scripts, Azure OpenAI / OpenAI / Anthropic / local Qwen setup paths, WebUI monitoring option, and structured output directory with best_skill.md.
+The official materials are useful for checking the SearchQA, ALFWorld, DocVQA, LiveMathematicianBench, SpreadsheetBench, and OfficeQA configs, train and eval-only scripts, Azure OpenAI / OpenAI / Anthropic / local Qwen setup paths, WebUI monitoring option, and structured output directory with best_skill.md.

 Before using